is easy to denounce an exercise or movement as 'dangerous', particularly

 - Degeneration of joint structures in spine (Nelson 1993)

-- Greater venerability to low back injury (Nelson 1995)
+- Greater vulnerability to low back injury (Nelson 1995)

-So what is an exercise instructor to do when working with
+what does an exercise instructor do when working with a group?

-a group?
-Instead of announcing to the class that a certain movement
+Instead of announcing to the class that a certain movement is

-instruct those who have had certain knee or shoulder problems
+movements, instruct those who have had certain knee or shoulder

 of their physician) and have the remaining participants perform